 In conclusion, the differences between Singapore, Thailand and Indonesia seem small compared to the differences between the Asian countries and Germany.
-Whether this seeming similarity of the three Asian countries under study is objectively true or is due to the fact that most of the research has been conducted from a Western point of view is an ongoing debate (Nankervis et al 2002; Patrickson & O'Brien, 2001).
-Nonetheless, it is tempting to group the three Asian countries together - despite the cautioning by Rowley and Lewis (1996, p.11): 'National cultures are uniquely configured systemic structures and this makes the isolation and comparison of specific cultural attributes a hazardous enterprise'.
-Ronen and Shenkar (1985) for example, cluster countries along the lines of Anglo, Nordic, Germanic, Near Eastern, Arab and Far Eastern amongst others.
-While they put Singapore, Thailand and Indonesia in the Far Eastern cluster and thus offer little help for differentiation of the Asian countries under study, it is noteworthy that the Germanic cluster including Germany, Switzerland and Austria, is distinctly different from the Anglo cluster containing the US and Australia amongst others.
-This distinct difference further supports the motivation of this study to investigate specifically German MNEs in South East Asia.
+Whether this seeming similarity of the three Asian countries under study is objectively true or is due to the fact that most of the research has been conducted from a Western point of view is an ongoing debate (Nankervis et al 2002; Patrickson and O'Brien, 2001).
+Nonetheless, it is tempting to group the three Asian countries together - despite the caution by Rowley and Lewis (1996, p.11): "National cultures are uniquely configured systemic structures and this makes the isolation and comparison of specific cultural attributes a hazardous enterprise".

-The discussion has focused especially on the first research question "What are the key cultural, legal and societal differences between the countries Germany, Singapore, Thailand and Indonesia".
-Issues relating to the second research question namely the effect of cultural differences on HR policies and practices are explored further.
+The discussion has focused especially on the first research question "What are the key societal, cultural and human resource practice differences between the countries Germany, Singapore, Thailand and Indonesia".
+Issues relating to the second research question namely the effect of these differences on HR policies and practices are explored further.